 - In a small bowl, mix together melted butter and garlic salt.

 - Place one meatball onto each bun section of the sweet rolls.
-Top with marinara sauce and layer with cheese slices so they cover the whole bottom section.

 - Top with top bun section and brush with garlic butter.